 Shih Tzu Anal Glands: What You Need to Know

-Anal Glands by Janice Jones |Published 10-07-2023
+Anal Glands by Janice Jones

-Whether your Shih Tzu tends to squirt a foul fecal-smelling fluid with a fishy smell or spends his time dragging his but over the floor, your dog may have a problem with his anal glands (or anal sacs).
-A Common problem with these little glands causes pain and irritation, but what are these tiny glands, and what do I need to know about them?
-As with all smaller breed dogs, Shih Tzu health problems can include anal sac issues.
-In this complete guide, I will walk you through everything you need to know about anal gland problems in Shih Tzu dogs.
+Whether your Shih Tzu tends to squirt a foul fecal-smelling fluid with a fishy odor or spends his time dragging his butt over the floor, your dog may have a problem with his anal glands (or anal sacs).

 Do Shih Tzus Have Anal Gland Problems?

 Have you ever seen your tiny dog trying to lick or scratch his butt?
-Or perhaps you’ve seen your cute little dog dragging his butt or scooting around the floor on her bottom?
+Or perhaps you've seen your cute little dog dragging his butt or scooting around the floor on her bottom?
 Shih Tzu dogs are considered to be small breed dogs, and as such, Shih Tzu dogs can have problems with their anal sacs.
-As a Shih Tzu owner, it is important to be aware of this health problem of the Shih Tzu breed.
+As a Shih Tzu owner, it is important to be aware of the health problems of the Shih Tzu breed.

 Location of anal glands marked with red circles on the photo of a Shih Tzu dogThe little red dogs represent approximately where the anal glands are located internally.